-- a) the Emergency Services natively over 5GS, - b) the Emergency Services with a handover and/or a redirection to an E-UTRAN cell at QoS Flow establishment for IMS Emergency Services and c) the Emergency Services Fallback procedure as specified in 3GPP TS 23.501 [4] and 3GPP TS 23.502 [5].
+- a) the Emergency Services natively over 5GS, - b) the Emergency Services with a handover and/or a redirection to an E-UTRAN cell at QoS Flow establishment for IMS Emergency Services and - Note: Redirection (RRC connection release and redirection to a LTE frequency) may not always meet the service requirement for emergency service as the session establishment delay may be longer.
+Handover provides a more reliable solution. - c) the Emergency Services Fallback procedure as specified in 3GPP TS 23.501[4] and 3GPP TS 23.502 [5].